 In the Workspace or a user folder, click and select Create > Notebook.

-- In the Create Notebook dialog, enter a name and select the notebook’s primary language.
+- In the Create Notebook dialog, enter a name and select the notebook’s default language.

 - If there are running clusters, the Cluster drop-down displays.
-Select the cluster to attach the notebook to.
+Select the cluster you want to attach the notebook to.

 - Click Create.